 LOW ROPES ACTIVITIES

-During some expeditions, students will have the chance to make challenging primitive crafts.
-Some examples are bows and arrows, clay flutes, and willow baskets.
+Our students practice the art of mindfulness through creating with their hands.
+Students will have the chance to make challenging primitive crafts such as bows and arrows, clay flutes, and willow baskets.
 These items go far beyond their physical traits as we translate the experience of making and using those items into students’ lives.
-This process often helps students see that everything they do has meaning and value.
+This process often helps students to slow down and see that everything they do has meaning and value.

 Every wilderness program makes fire-by-friction because it is such a valuable skill.
 Outback goes beyond the typical fire making experience, however, to help students grow in confidence and character by making fires in a variety of methods and initiatives.
 We have a 5’ tall fire-by-friction set that requires an entire group to operate.
 We challenge the students to make fire with ice (it works, believe it or not), or even to make fire blind-folded.
 The process of making fire is even more powerful when you discover new ways to tie it into your therapeutic work.